 However, always remember to check the specific style guide when writing a title, as rules can change or may have exceptions.
 Keep your titles polished and professional by following these simple guidelines.

-In conclusion, when you’re deciding whether to capitalize the word ‘between’ in a title, think about the style guide you are following.
-For Chicago, MLA, APA, and AP, the rule is simple: if ‘between’ is part of a title or a heading, treat it as you would other words that are not articles, prepositions, or conjunctions with fewer than four letters.
-Since ‘between’ has seven characters, you capitalize it in titles according to each of these styles.
-Remember this easy rule, and you’ll have no trouble with titles in your essays, articles, or stories.
-Thanks for reading, and keep writing clearly and confidently!
+when you're deciding whether to capitalize the word 'between' in a title, think about the style guide you are following.
+For Chicago, MLA, APA, and AP, the rule is simple: if 'between' is part of a title or a heading, treat it as you would other words that are not articles, prepositions, or conjunctions with fewer than four letters.
+Since 'between' has seven characters, you capitalize it in titles according to each of these styles.
+Remember this easy rule, and you'll have no trouble with titles in your essays, articles, or stories. keep writing clearly and confidently!